-8.2.9 The planned Maylands Gateway logistics centre close to Junction 8 of the M1 motorway could increase traffic on feeder routes such as between Hemel Hempstead and Chesham/Amersham.
-A further reason for a new link road.
+- 8.2.10 The planned Maylands Gateway logistics centre close to Junction 8 of the M1 motorway could increase traffic on feeder routes such as between Hemel Hempstead and Chesham/Amersham.
+This is a further reason for a new link road. - 8.2.11 Bovingdon is also seen as a 'hub' that extends services to smaller settlements such as Whelpley Hill, Flaunden, Chipperfield etc. This adds to the traffic pressures in the village. - 8.2.12 Proposals for development on the edge of the village should ensure that they provide safe vehicular access, for example using Chesham Road rather than Green Lane, in addition to encouraging access to amenities in the village by non-motorised modes and on safe, accessible routes.

-BOVINGDON NEIGHBOURHOOD PLAN - TRAVEL, TRANSPORT & PARKING

-8.2.10 Bovingdon is also seen as a 'hub' that extends services to smaller settlements such as Whelpley Hill, Flaunden, Chipperfield etc. This adds to the traffic pressures in the village.